 Nike N7 Partnership

 These sessions are an opportunity for interested forum participants to listen, learn and share experiences, successes, and innovative approaches to improving health systems and services.
-These sessions are hosted by the First Nations Health Authority and select presenters recruited from a public
+These sessions are hosted by the First Nations Health Authority and select presenters recruited from a public call for presentations.

 Older Adult and Vulnerable People Abuse Recognize, Respond and React - Diana Day

 CUSO International: International Volunteers Applying their Skills in BC First Nation communities - Tracey Foster & Marilyn Ota

 Did you attend Gathering Wisdom for a Shared Journey VI?
 Missed out on evaluating our forum?

 It's not too late!
 Fill out our survey here:

 and tell us about your Gathering Wisdom for a Shared Journey experience.

 Your feedback will help our organizing committee to plan for Gathering Wisdom VII in May of 2015.

 There was an error subscribing you.
 Please try again later.